A-kofod/TekPhase/README.md

 ## Alpha release

 This is an early pre-release version.
-TekPhase is primarily an educational project, designed to help learn software development, debugging, error handling, documentation, and release management.
+TekPhase is primarily an educational project developed by the author, a student of Marine Engineering and Technology Management, with the goal of learning Python, debugging, error handling, documentation, and release management.
+The program utilizes `tkinter` and `matplotlib` to provide a graphical interface and vector plots.

 The program produces mathematically consistent vector plots.
 The interface is functional rather than polished, and some features may feel clumsy - to be improved in future updates.

-A complete guide and full documentation will be provided in a future updated `README`.
+A complete guide and full documentation will be provided in a future update to the `README`.

 ## How to download